anoma/nspec/docs/architecture-2/ordering/execution/taiga.md

 4. $r^{out}$ - output resource plaintext
 5. $(l^{out}, rcm^{out}_{l})$ - $cm_{l}^{out}$ opening

-!!! quote
+!!! note

-     **Note:** opening of a parameter contains every component of the parameter
+     opening of a parameter contains every component of the parameter

 #### Checks
 - For the input resource: